SimScale: Learning to Drive via Real-World Simulation at Scale: Additional Experimental Results

 Different pseudo-experts exhibit distinct behavioral characteristics, \eg, the recovery-based expert is more conservative, whereas the planner-based expert is more exploratory.
 This raises the question of whether these complementary properties can be leveraged jointly.
 Therefore, we conduct a simple ensemble study, multi-expert enseble as we call it, to examine their potential complementarity on \cmtt{navhard}, as shown in Tab.~\ref{tab:supp_ens}.
 The scoring-based GTRS-Dense planner is chosen because it enables a straightforward ensemble: the predicted sub-scores of each trajectory in the vocabulary can be directly averaged across the three models (\textit{recovery-based}, \textit{planner-based}, \textit{reward-only scoring}).

-\boldparagraph{Ensemble Gains from Expert Diversity.} As shown in Tab.~\ref{tab:supp_ens}, this simple multi-expert ensemble yields consistent improvements for both backbones, achieving +3.4 and +2.2 $\mathrm{EPDMS}$ on ResNet34 and V2-99, respectively, for \cmtt{navhard}.
-Further enlarging the ensemble to all six models offers only a marginal additional gain of +0.8 $\mathrm{EPDMS}$.
+\boldparagraph{Ensemble Gains from Expert Diversity.} As shown in Tab.~\ref{tab:supp_ens}, this simple multi-expert ensemble yields consistent improvements for both backbones, achieving +0.8 and +2.9 $\mathrm{EPDMS}$ on ResNet34 and V2-99 compared with reward-only scoring, respectively, for \cmtt{navhard}.
+Further enlarging the ensemble to all six models yields no additional $\mathrm{EPDMS}$ gains.
 These indicate that, for end-to-end planning, different pseudo-experts provide strong complementary benefits—often exceeding the gains brought by different backbone structures.